-F-4c Water Supplies

-The potential for contamination of ground water or surface water as a result of APE 1236 Incinerator treatment operations is extremely low.
+F-4c.
+Water Supplies - Water or surface water as a result of APE 1236 Incinerator treatment operations is extremely low.
 The APE 1236 Incinerator is not a land-based facility.
 All thermal treatment of hazardous wastes takes place within an enclosed chamber.
 All APE 1236 Incinerator treatment residues are collected in containers.
 The floors of the APE 1236 Incinerator enclosures are constructed of concrete.
 The design of the APE 1236 Incinerator precludes run-on into the APE 1236 Incinerator.
 Section D-5b describes the design of the APE 1236 Incinerator.
 In addition to these factors the APE 1236 Incinerator operating and emergency procedures will prevent the contamination of ground water and surface water during normal operations or any upset conditions.

-F-4d Equipment Failure and Power Outages

-Electricity is purchased from Duke Energy and distributed to both CRANE substations.
+F-4d Equipment Fallure and Power Outages Electricity is purchased from Duke Energy and distributed to both CRANE substations.
 This configuration permits a radial distribution of power from one substation, while the other is de-energized only a portion of the year.
 In addition, if there is a loss of power from Duke Energy, CRANE can switch over to power from Hoosier Energy, and has the necessary arrangements to do so.